 Or – we give up.
 Sit down in the middle of the hill and try-no-more, getting to the top of the hill will not bring us satisfaction or joy, or not enough to make the journey worth it.
 We wipe our foreheads and keep moving, or we stop, refuse to take another step, give up, forever.

-She thinks of her son as the reason for her happiness.
+Her son son is the reason for her happiness.
 Her son is the only reason for her happiness, and everything else in her life has led to his creation.
 She created him, with a little bit of help, and she thanks fate every day for conspiring to make this happen.

 But – if this is true – do his movements then become hers, or vice versa?